andrey-shavelev/Juice/README.md

 let freshJuice = try container.resolveOptional(Juice.self)
 ```

 Here, _freshJuice_ is not set to _nil_, an error is thrown instead.
+If optional component’s init method throws an error it is also rethrown.

 Summarizing, Juice uses following algorithm when resolving an optional service: